sphinx-doc/sphinx/Doc-3k/library/stdtypes.rst

 Notes:

 (1)
-   The alternate form causes a leading zero (``'0'``) to be inserted between left- hand padding and the formatting of the number if the leading character of the result is not already a zero.
+   The alternate form causes a leading zero (``'0'``) to be inserted between left-hand padding and the formatting of the number if the leading character of the result is not already a zero.

 (2)
    The alternate form causes a leading ``'0x'`` or ``'0X'`` (depending on whether